 The Truth and Reconciliation Commission estimates that between 1870 and 1996 the residential school system separated 150,000 Indigenous children from their families.
 The children were forced to attend residential school in 1 of 139 government recognized institutions.
 It is also estimated that 4000-6000 children died while attending residential schools.
 The effects of these atrocities, the resultant intergenerational trauma, continue into the present moment.

 Every day, in our communities and our work, we see the consequences of institutionalized oppression and colonialism of the marginalized communities we serve.

 We acknowledge the unconscionable acts committed at residential schools.
 We will not look away from the country’s past – and will support the difficult work toward meaningful reconciliation.

 We stand with Indigenous peoples in their call for:

 - A federally-funded investigation into all residential schools in Canada

 - The federal government to follow through on the Truth and Reconciliation Commission’s calls to action

 - Provide funding for healing services for all who are affected

 Beyond mourning and calling for the actions of others we understand that we need to do more.
-To stand with the Indigenous communities we live and work in, we now have a board member, a director and a manager taking the Indigenous Canada course through the University of Alberta so we can better incorporate the history and contemporary issues of Indigenous communities in Canada into our every day decisions.
+To stand with the Indigenous communities we live and work in, we now have a board member, a director and a manager taking the Indigenous Canada course through the University of Alberta.
+This enables us to better incorporate the history and contemporary issues of Indigenous peoples in Canada into our every day decisions.
 To make sure those voices and perspectives are heard throughout our organization.